No script

 4. Berca.

-The road though paved, is not ideal and has lots of potholes.
+Though paved, the road is not ideal and has many potholes.
 But an experienced Romanian driver will make it very accessible.
-Be careful when setting your navigation system because there are different routes to get there by car, bike, or on food.
+Be careful when setting your navigation system because there are different routes to get there by car, bike, or on foot.
 There is a paid parking lot close to Pâclele Mici and a free parking lot further back.

-Top it with an excellent dining experience in the surrounding areas to make an entire day of it before heading back to the city.
+You can top it off with an excellent dining experience in the surrounding areas to make an entire day of it before heading back to the city.

-As mentioned before, these are somewhat like real volcanoes, their volcanic activity even resembling that of the magmatic volcanoes of Hawaii.
-To get to the Pâclele Mici, you only need to walk 20 minutes among small volcanoes and lakes of boiling mud.
+As mentioned before, these are somewhat like real volcanoes, and their volcanic activity even resembles that of the magmatic volcanoes of Hawaii.
+To get to the Pâclele Mici, you only need to walk 20 minutes surrounded by small volcanoes and lakes of boiling mud.

 8 kilometers away, you will find the mud volcanoes of Beciu, which resemble a bubbling mud pot.
 Each small crater boils incessantly, and tourists have the chance to see an eruption with their own eyes.

-Tons of mud are thrown like the water of hot springs into the air every few minutes, and this is the best place to see them.
-If time allows it, stop by to see the mud volcanoes of Berca as well.
+Due to the activity of gas from the depths, tons of mud are thrown like the water of hot springs into the air every few minutes, and this is the best place to see this phenomenon.
+If time allows, stop by to see the mud volcanoes of Berca as well.
 They are less active, and since many tourists put off this site and many skip it in the end, you could enjoy the place with less of a crowd, which is a real treat compared to other tourist attractions in Romania.

 • Local tip: The best time to visit would be a day without either rain or sun.
 For starters, if it rains, the reserve will be closed down anyway because you cannot walk on muddy, wet terrain.
 If it is too sunny, wear a lot of sunscreen and an outfit to protect you from the sun.
 Our guides will check the weather forecast before you go on a day trip with them.

-Never, ever step in a muddy crater unless you want to return to the city barefoot.
-Your home will be sucked right off.
-This is also why we recommend laced mountain footwear that will allow you to walk around without slipping or getting stuck.
+Never step in a muddy crater unless you want to return to the city barefoot.
+Your shoe will be sucked right off and you won't be able to retrieve it from the cold clay.
+This is also why we recommend laced mountain footwear that will allow you to walk around in this wild nature setting without slipping or getting stuck.

-If you get hungry or tired after a long day of exploring, feel free to check out the tourist facilities in the area.
-As wild and untamed as nature is, as comfortable and delightful some of these places will prove to be.
+If you get hungry or tired after a long day of exploring, feel free to check out the tourist facilities in the Sarata Monteoru area.

-• Local tip: While you are there, at about 15 km from the Muddy Volcanoes, you can also visit the oldest amber, dating back 60 million years, hosted by the only amber museum in South Eastern Europe.
-The museum, considered to have the world’s most famous amber color diversity, is located in an old traditional peasant’s house in Colti village, and apart from exquisite amber, it also showcases various rocks, traditional clothes, sewing objects, and jewelry from different eras.
+• Local tip: About 15 km from the Muddy Volcanoes, you can also visit the oldest amber museum, which dates back 60 million years, hosted by the only amber museum in South Eastern Europe.
+The museum, considered to have the world's most famous amber color diversity, is located in an old traditional peasant's house in Colti village.
+In addition to exquisite amber, you can discover various rocks and types of soil, traditional clothes, sewing objects, and jewelry from different eras.

 Follow Romanian Friend on: